Beiguanfang Hutong

 This artistic lineage continues today.
 No. 18 Courtyard in the hutong is now a luxuriously renovated new mansion, said to be a private platform for cultural and artistic exchange, regularly hosting various lectures, exhibitions, and performances.

 While strolling through the hutong, you might accidentally discover a courtyard wall with signs promoting calligraphy and seal carving.
 Peering curiously through the gate, you might see calligraphy works, their ink not yet fully dry, hanging from flower rack poles and swaying gently in the wind.
-The courtyard is tidy and quiet, with refreshing greenery that is pleasant and creates a unique ambiance.
-The artistic atmosphere of the hutong is passed down just like this, almost unnoticed.

 At a bend in the hutong, there is an old locust tree with a very unique shape.
 It stands like a natural gate, partially blocking and revealing the path ahead, making you wonder what scenery lies beyond.
-Once, I even encountered a few young people sitting there sketching a small courtyard.
-This lively scene was delightful and instantly boosted my confidence in my own aesthetic taste.

 Towards the end of the hutong, the courtyards become slightly smaller and older, but the flowers outside the walls bloom with exceptional vibrancy.
 Standing at that intersection, I couldn’t help but think: No matter where we come from, holding onto a love for life is the most precious thing.
 We should warmly welcome each day and create a romantic life for ourselves.